 Rent the venue

 Planning an after hours business meetings or exclusive event?

-Would you like to have the museum (or a part of it) to yourself and your friends or business relations?
-We get it!
-And we’re happy to oblige.
-After closing hours, we welcome you and your guests to our museum.
-A lovely evening on the Museumplein, in the cultural heart of Amsterdam and with a spectacular view of the Museum Square.
+Wouldn’t it be great to have the museum (or part of it) to yourself and your friends or business relations?
+You can!
+Treat your guests to a museum visit after closing hours: a lovely evening in the cultural heart of Amsterdam, with a spectacular view of Museumplein.

-At request we can cater private dinners, walking dinners or a private tour with special drinks.
-Our preferred partner Famous Flavours will see to your culinary needs while we will quench your thirst for art.
-For questions, rates and reservations.Contact us
+Private event options include catered dinners, walking dinners and cocktail tours.
+Our preferred partner Famous Flavours will see to your culinary needs while we quench your thirst for art.
+For questions, rates and reservations:Contact us